 We hope that it will help you to understand the magnitude of the sacrifice made by the fine young men of this district, and we trust you will find yourself increasingly proud of them as you see their story unfold.
 This is not a perfect telling of their tale but the site is modified to correct errors as information becomes available.

 Researching a soldier from the Great War period can be a daunting task, but this site should make the job a lot easier.
 Have a look at the 'buttons' at top of your screen.
 You will see a list of options.

-NOW, you will also see a section called 'The Weekly War'.
-This is a collection of pictures and reports from the files of the Ballymena Observer newspaper of the period.
-By cross referencing dates of death with the appropriate 'Weekly War' section, you SHOULD be able to find out a great deal more about your ancestor.
+'The Weekly War': This is a collection of pictures and reports from the files of the Ballymena Observer newspaper of the period.
+By cross referencing dates of death with the appropriate 'Weekly War' section, you should be able to find out more about your ancestor.

-Des Blackadder, though he is no longer directly involved with this enterprise, for the vision he had in creating this site.
+Des Blackadder, though he is no longer involved with this enterprise, for the vision he had in creating parts of this site.
 It has been since its inception helping Ballymena's people around the world to learn their story of their kith and kin.